Gipetto/site/projects/wordpress-clippings-for-bbedit.md

 ---

 <div class="alert warning">
     <b>Notice:</b> This plugin was last updated in July of 2013.
-I no longer work in WordPress every day, and TextMate isn't used as much as it used to, so this plugin is not longer in active development.
+I no longer work in WordPress every day, and I just don't use BBEdit any more, so this plugin is no longer in active development.

     If you'd like to take over this plugin do let me know.
 </div>